TopicSo/RAMCollectionViewFlemishBondLayout/README.md

 **RAMCollectionViewFlemishBondLayout** was written by **[Rafael Aguilar](https://twitter.com/rais38)** for **[Crows & Dogs](http://www.crowsanddogs.com)**.

-`RAMCollectionViewFlemishBondLayout` is a `UICollectionViewLayout` subclass for displaying cells in groups (highlighting one of them) with optional header and footer views.
+`RAMCollectionViewFlemishBondLayout` is a `UICollectionViewLayout` subclass for displaying cells in groups (highlighting one of them) with optional header/footer views and supported multiple sections.
 Highlighted cell occupy much of the space and the remaining cells occupy space equally.
 See the example screenshots for what this looks like.

 #Screenshots